When a man with a national reputation for cheating tells you his life story, should you believe him?

 Struck by ill health after four decades of gate crashing, Connelly quit the game.
 It was just as well, he said.
 The romance had gone out of it.
 “Now they’ve got dames on a lot of the gates,” he said, “and no gentleman would take advantage of them.”

 Featured image: Fox Movietone news story from February 6, 1928, showing Connelly (left) and a guard who caught him gate crashing.
-(Courtesy University of South Carolina Moving Image Research Collections, Fox Movietone News)
+(Courtesy University of South Carolina Moving Image Research Collections, Fox Movietone News.
+Used with permission.)

 Become a Saturday Evening Post member and enjoy unlimited access.
 Subscribe now